๐Ÿ•ฏ๏ธAfrican American History โ€“ Before 1865

 Frederick Douglass

-• Escaped slavery in 1838 and became the most influential Black abolitionist, using his oratory and writing to expose slavery's brutality to national and international audiences
+• Escaped slavery in Maryland in 1838 and became the most influential Black abolitionist, using his oratory and writing to expose slavery's brutality to national and international audiences

-• Initially embraced Garrisonian moral suasion but later endorsed political action and, during the Civil War, armed Black military service—showing how abolitionist strategy evolved
+• Initially embraced Garrisonian moral suasion (the idea that slavery could be ended through moral argument rather than political or violent means) but later endorsed political action and, during the Civil War, actively recruited Black soldiers for the Union Army.
+This shift shows how abolitionist strategy evolved over time.

 Sojourner Truth

-• Escaped slavery in 1826 and became an itinerant preacher before joining the abolitionist and women's rights movements, blending religious testimony with political advocacy
+• Escaped slavery in New York in 1826 and became an itinerant preacher before joining the abolitionist and women's rights movements, blending religious testimony with political advocacy

-Compare: Frederick Douglass vs. Sojourner Truth—both escaped slavery and became powerful abolitionist voices, but Douglass relied on written narratives and formal oratory while Truth used spontaneous preaching and personal testimony.
-Douglass could read and write; Truth was illiterate but no less effective.
-Both connected abolition to women's rights, making them ideal examples for questions about intersecting reform movements.
+Compare: Frederick Douglass vs. Sojourner Truth.
+Both escaped slavery and became powerful abolitionist voices, but Douglass relied on written narratives and formal oratory while Truth used spontaneous preaching and personal testimony.
+Douglass was literate; Truth could not read or write but was no less effective as a communicator.
+Both connected abolition to women's rights, making them strong examples for questions about intersecting reform movements.

 Quick Reference Table